MintMCP

 6. Lasso Security

-Lasso Security, recognized as a Gartner Cool Vendor for AI Security 2024, brings purpose-built AI threat detection to MCP infrastructure.
-The platform addresses attack vectors that traditional API gateways miss.
+Lasso Security brings AI threat detection to MCP infrastructure.
+The platform addresses attack vectors that traditional API gateways may miss.

 AI-Native Security

 Lasso's real-time prompt injection detection blocks malicious inputs before they reach MCP tools.
-The MCP server reputation scoring system automatically blocks suspicious servers, preventing supply chain attacks through compromised tool packages.
+The MCP server reputation scoring system is designed to reduce supply chain risk from suspicious servers and tool packages.

 Key Capabilities